f5devcentral/f5-automation-labs/docs/class2/module3/lab3.rst

 Lab |labmodule|\.\ |labnum| – Execute an f5-newman-wrapper for **Operations**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the last lab we walked through creating a service framework and then updating
+In the last lab we walked through creating an Application Service Framework, and then updating
 the service framework in a separate call.
 This lab has 2 f5-newman-files also, one to
-user-down a pool member and another to user-up the same member.
+user-down a pool member, and another to user-up the same member.
 These could be used
 as individual calls from another toolkit (which we'll see later) or run independently
-as a single commands
+as a single commands.

 Task 1 - Execute f5-newman-build-3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Open Putty and connect to the ``super-netops-container`` user credentials are ``snops`` and ``default``
 #.
-Navigate to the location containing the f5-newman-wrapper files ``cd /f5-automation-labs/jenkins/f5-newman-operation``
+Navigate to the location containing the f5-newman-wrapper files ``cd ~/f5-automation-labs/jenkins/f5-newman-operation``
 #.
 On BIGIP-A examine the pool ``module_3_pool``, you should see 2 active (Green) pool members:

    |image95|

-#. ``f5-newman-build-3`` contains calls to change the node state to ``user-down`` for ``"bigip_pool_member":"75.67.228.133:80"``
+#. ``f5-newman-build-3`` contains calls to change the node state to ``user-down`` for ``"bigip_pool_member":"75.67.228.133:80"``, both of these are specified as variables in the f5-newman-wrapper files.

    Execute: ``f5-newman-wrapper f5-newman-build-3``